Mihalț

 Mihalț (Michelsdorf; Mihálcfalva) is a commune located in Alba County, Transylvania, Romania.
-It has a population of 3,051 (2011), and is composed of four villages: Cistei (Oláhcsesztve), Mihalț, Obreja (Obrázsa) and Zărieș (Zerjes).
+It has a population of 3,096 as of 2021, and is composed of four villages: Cistei (Oláhcsesztve), Mihalț, Obreja (Obrázsa), and Zărieș (Zerjes).

+The commune lies on the banks of the Târnava River and its tributaries, the Secaș and the Dunărița.

+The Cistel train station serves the CFR Main Line 300, which connects Bucharest with the Hungarian border near Oradea.

-In Mihalț, there is a folklore group called „Banul Mihalcea”.
+In Mihalț, there is a folklore group called "Banul Mihalcea".
 It has first performed in 1906 and it is active ever since.
-Their most important dance is called „Jocul de Haidău”.
+Their most important dance is called "Jocul de Haidău".